 Electric storage heaters.
 Electric oven and hob, microwave, fridge, freezer, use of washing machine/tumble dryer available on request and situated on the ground floor, TV/DVD, stereo/CD, books/games/DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Roadside parking available outside the property or adjacent to the village green.
 Terrace.
 Shared garden with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 1 min walk.

 - Last minute

 FRAMPTON ON SEVERN

 Dursley 7 miles; Gloucester 11 miles; Cheltenham 20 miles.

 Frampton on Severn, a jewel in the Severn Valley, boasts the longest village green in England, is mentioned in the Domesday Book, and offers architecture spanning from Cruck cottages to Tudor and Georgian houses.
-The designated SSSI and conservation area around the village green, and the Severn Estuary, famous for its tidal bore, are a delight for wildlife enthusiasts, while the Gloucester and Sharpness canal offers course fishing, boat hire, and many stunning walks and cycle routes.
-Slimbridge Wetlands is a very short drive, a reserve which exists to care for, and study, ducks and geese from around the world.
-Also close by is the Cotswold Way, and easy road access to the beautiful spa towns of Cheltenham and Bath, and the historic waterfront city of Gloucester, boasting Roman foundations, Victorian Docklands and a spectacular Norman Cathedral.
+The designated SSSI and conservation area around the village green and the Severn Estuary, famous for its tidal bore, are a delight for wildlife enthusiasts, while the Gloucester and Sharpness Canal offers course fishing, boat hire, and many stunning walks and cycle routes.
+Slimbridge Wetlands is a very short drive, a reserve which exists to care for and study ducks and geese from around the world.
+Also close by is the Cotswold Way, and easy road access to the stunning towns of Cheltenham and Bath, and the historic waterfront city of Gloucester, boasting Roman foundations, Victorian Docklands and a spectacular Norman Cathedral.